Neural Grasp Distance Fields for Robot Manipulation: Related Work

-Other works propose closed-loop methods for joint 6-DOF grasp and motion planning.
-Wang~\etal\cite{pmlr-v164-wang22a} learn a latent space of trajectories for closed-loop grasping.
-Song~\etal\cite{song2020grasping} learn a closed-loop policy to move the end effector towards a good grasp, but requires human demonstrations.
-Temporal GraspNet~\cite{yang2020reactive} uses importance sampling per timestep to evaluate the viability of a discrete set of grasps.
-In this work, we introduce a novel implicit representation that models the grasp manifold as a continuous distance function.
-We focus on open-loop planning with this representation and leave closed-loop planning with \ngdf as future work.
+Song~\etal\cite{song2020grasping} learn a closed-loop policy from human demonstrations.
+Temporal GraspNet~\cite{yang2020reactive} updates a discrete grasp set over time by querying a grasp evaluator.
+In this work, we introduce a novel implicit representation for the grasp manifold.
+We focus on open-loop planning and leave closed-loop planning with \ngdf as future work.